MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 When you allocate an item, it is reserved in inventory and the quantity available for the item and for the site is reduced in inventory.
 You must allocate items before you can fulfill them.

 If the order ID, fulfillment order/invoice ID, or invoice ID you’re using was not set up to use a separate fulfillment process, item quantities also will be fulfilled when they’re allocated.
-For more information about setting up an order ID or an invoice ID, see *Setting up orders* on page 30 or *Setting up invoices* on page 38.
+For more information about setting up an order ID or an invoice ID, see [Setting up orders](sales-order-processing.md#setting-up-orders) or [Setting up invoices](sales-order-processing.md#setting-up-invoices).

 This information contains the following sections: